raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 dataset = data.values
 ```
 I mostly used while loops to iterate through everything and apply the right changes.
 Once I had the final
-numbers, I threw them into a new array and rounded them up into integers.
+numbers, I threw them into a new array and rounded them up to integers.

 ## Graphs